LuisSantosIST/Bioinformatics/README.md

 # bioinformatics 17/18
-Repository for bioinformatics 17/18 (professor Ana Teresa Correia de Freitas)
+Repository for bioinformatics 17/18 Prof.: Ana Teresa Correia de Freitas from Instituto Superior Tecnico

 ### LAB 4
 Folder LAB4 contains the laboratory description in file LAB4.pdf and the source code used to solve question 2.